django-crispy-forms/django-crispy-forms/docs/helpers.rst

     {% load uni_form_tags %}
     {% uni_form example_form example_form.helper %}

-We will get the fields wrapped in a fieldset, the fields order will be: like_website, favorite_number, favorite_color, favorite_food and notes.
-We also get a Submit button wrapped in a `<div class="buttonHolder">` which uni-form CSS positions in a nice way.
+We will get the fields wrapped in a fieldset, whose legend will be set to 'first arg is the legend of the fieldset'.
+The fields order will be: `like_website`, `favorite_number`, `favorite_color`, `favorite_food` and `notes`.
+We also get a submit button wrapped in a `<div class="buttonHolder">` which uni-form CSS positions in a nice way.
 That button has its CSS class set to `button white`.

 This is just the peak of the iceberg.
 Now imagine you want to add an explanation for what notes are, you can use `HTML` layout object::

     Layout(
         Fieldset(
-            'legend of the fieldset',
-            'like_website',
+            'Tell us your favorite stuff {{ username }}', 'like_website',
             'favorite_number',
             'favorite_color',